AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

    |edge-kvm-new-vm-4|

-7. Configure the LAN, WAN, and MGMT network bridge interfaces.
+7. Add the LAN and MGMT virtual bridge interfaces.

    a.
 Click **Add Hardware**.

       |edge-kvm-new-vm-5|

    b.
-In **Add New Virtual Hardware**, select **Network** from the left pane and add two additional network bridge interfaces for the LAN and MGMT virtual interfaces.
-The bridge interface for WAN interface is automatically created as part of the VM image creation.
+In **Add New Virtual Hardware**, select **Network** from the left pane and add two additional network interfaces for the LAN and MGMT virtual bridges.
+The virtual bridge for the WAN interface is automatically added as part of the VM image creation.

+   a.
+For **Network source**, select the name of the virtual bridge for the LAN interface.
+   b.
+For **Device model**, select **virtio**.
+   c.
+Repeat steps a and b and add the virtual bridge for the MGMT interface.

       |edge-kvm-new-vm-6|